Hit enter to search or ESC to close

 • Available Upgrades: Yes

-• Drive Distance: Approx. 3-4 hours
+• Drive Distance: Approx. 3 - 4 hours

+3. We begin the day with a drive to visit a natural hot spring, wake up with a nice soak in the geothermally heated water and listen to the calming sounds of nature - the perfect way to start the day!
 Our next stop on the way into Taupo is the mighty Huka Falls, an impressive waterfall found along the Waikato river.
 This is also our drop off point for those wanting to go white water rafting or skydiving!
 If you’re not doing these activities there's a great walk or a bike ride into the city along the river's edge - be sure to stop off at the natural hot spring along the way or get an adrenaline buzz from the Taupo bungy which is conveniently located on your way into town.
-You’ll have some time in Taupo to grab some lunch and check out New Zealand’s largest lake, Lake Taupo, before we make our way to camp later that afternoon.
+You’ll have some time in Taupo to grab some lunch and check out New Zealand’s largest lake, Lake Taupo, before we make our way to Tongariro National Park, where we’ll be spending the night.

 • Meals: Breakfast and Dinner